hopeinvader/Capstone_Project-L.M.B.Y-Angel/README.md

 ```
 knex migrate:latest
 ```
-This command help you to migrate tables.
+This command is to help you migrate tables.

 Inside of backend folder, there is  extraCommand.sql file.

-Copy and paste everything to postgres, then you will have all of the tables and column you need.
+Copy and paste everything to postgres, then you will have all of the tables and columns you need.

 ### Installing

-To run this code, need to do npm install in frontend and backend folder first.
+To run this code, you need to do npm install in frontend and backend folder first.

 inside of frontend and backend folder
 ```